Public-Health-Scotland/heat-health-impacts/README.md

 ## Layout
 Each folder is explained below:

-- **condition_analysis**:
-Contains scripts for data linkage and analysis of heat-related hospitalisation causes in Scotland.

 - **data_linkage**:
 Contains scripts for linking climate data (e.g. regional temperatures) from the Environmental Public Health Surveillance System (EPHSS), population and deprivation data with Scottish deaths data.